Find out what services we can offer to help you find work and when you start a new job.

-You would not be considered to be in exceptional circumstances if you have the option of living with a parent or guardian but choose not to without a good and sufficient reason.
+You would not be considered to have a parental support gap if you have the option of living with a parent or guardian but choose not to without a good and sufficient reason.

-When you apply for a Young Parent Payment we usually discuss your situation with your parents or caregivers.
-There are some circumstances when this won't happen, for example, if you are married or in a civil union.
+When you apply for a Young Parent Payment, we usually discuss your situation with your parents or caregivers.
+There are some circumstances when this won't happen, for example, if you're married or in a civil union.

 Most young people are better off if they finish their education or are in training for future work.
-When you meet with a Youth Service provider to discuss your application they will focus their conversations on what education or training you will return to, start or continue doing.
+When you apply, we'll call you to talk about what education or training you'll return to, start or continue doing.